matuteiglesias/journal/content/Dev/2023-12-28_Resolved_JavaScript_and_AJAX_common_errors.md

 The goal of this session was to address and resolve common errors encountered in JavaScript and AJAX during web development.

 ### Key Activities
-- **Error Resolution in JavaScript**: Addressed common issues such as DOM access errors, button ID mismatches, and code duplication in HTML.
+- **Error Resolution in JavaScript**: Addressed common issues such as DOM access errors, button ID mismatches, and code duplication in [[HTML]].
 Solutions included ensuring correct ID usage and executing scripts after the DOM is fully loaded.
 - **AJAX [[Configuration]]**: Provided instructions on configuring AJAX requests for effective frontend-backend communication, including handling CORS issues in Express servers.
 - **[[Debugging]] Techniques**: Offered practical debugging insights and code examples to resolve JavaScript and AJAX errors.